Overview of Kidney and Urinary Tract Birth Defects

 • After birth, imaging tests and sometimes cystoscopy

-After birth, if doctors suspect a child has a urinary defect, they typically do imaging tests such as ultrasonography, computed tomography (CT), nuclear scans, and magnetic resonance imaging (MRI).
+After birth, if doctors suspect a child has a urinary defect, they typically do imaging tests such as ultrasound, computed tomography (CT), nuclear scans, and magnetic resonance imaging (MRI).
 Sometimes, doctors do intravenous urography or cystoscopy.
 In cystoscopy, doctors look inside the bladder and urethra through a flexible viewing tube called a cystoscope (a type of endoscope).

 To diagnose certain defects of the urinary tract, doctors sometimes do a test called voiding cystourethrography (VCUG).
 For voiding cystourethrography, a catheter is passed through the urethra into the bladder, a liquid that shows up on x-rays (contrast agent) is put through the catheter, and x-rays are taken before, during, and after the child urinates.